ASC Strategic Plan

 To keep pace with the rapidly changing Alberta marketplace and constantly evolving securities industry, we are continuing our work in a number of areas, including:

-- Systemic Risk: The ASC plays an important role in the CSA Standing Committee on Systemic Risk, as well as the Heads of Agencies (HoA) and its Systemic Risk Surveillance Committee.
+- Systemic risk: The ASC plays an important role in the CSA Standing Committee on Systemic Risk, as well as the Heads of Agencies (HoA) and its Systemic Risk Surveillance Committee.
 The ASC also engages with the Financial Stability Board and the International Organization of Securities Commissions (IOSCO) to actively monitor, analyze and consider how best to address risks that could impact markets nationally and internationally.

 - All things energy: We will leverage our existing oil & gas expertise and continue to build out our abilities in “all things energy” (e.g. cleantech, carbon capture, utilization and storage technology, lithium, helium and hydrogen production, and renewable energy).